DiamondTusks/etch-a-sketch-app/README.md

 # ETCH A SKETCH APP

-The app lets you draw using keys on the keyboard. \n w - forward s - backward a - turn left
+The app lets you draw using keys on the keyboard. <br>
+w - forward
+s - backward
+a - turn left